7/21/14

 Life of an American Fireman (1903) Director: Edwin Stanton Porter

-It is difficult to look upon these early cinematic gems with a critical eye, but after watching the short films of George Méliès, many othher films pale in comparison.
-Nevertheless, The Life of an American Fireman is a wonderful film filled with impressive cinematic innovations and remarkable editing.
-It is a simple film, but also a must-see for all classic film gurus.
+It is difficult to look upon these early cinematic gems with a critical eye, but after watching the short films of George Méliès, many other films seem to pale in comparison.
+Nevertheless, The Life of an American Fireman is a wonderful little narrative.
+In particular, I was struck by the innovative cinematic language developed here as we cut between different spaces in compressed time –a remarkable feat of editing!
+This is simple film offers an essential for cinephiles interested in the study of language and visual narrative.